PBrdng/LearningAlgebraicVarieties.jl/README.md

 # Learning Algebraic Varieties
 Welcome to the LearningAlgebraicVarieties package from the article [Learning Algebraic Varieties from Samples](https://link.springer.com/content/pdf/10.1007/s13163-018-0273-6.pdf) by P. Breiding, S. Kalisnik, B. Sturmfels and M. Weinstein.

-Important: Currently not working, due to some ill dependencies with Julia 0.6.
-Will be upgraded soon.

 To install the package, open a new `Julia` session and type
 ```julia
 Pkg.clone("https://github.com/PBrdng/LearningAlgebraicVarieties.git")